Take a sneak peek under the hood of the blockchain to see what happens when you send a Bitcoin transaction.

 - Maintained by a community of validators

 - With a built-in incentive system to encourage people to take part in maintaining and updating the ledger

 In this article, we’ll zoom in on the blockchain and demonstrate some core blockchain concepts by tracing the lifecycle of a Bitcoin transaction.
-We’ll see what happens when Bob sends Alice 1 Bitcoin in exchange for a car, and how the transaction proceeds In 4 steps.
+We’ll see what happens when Bob sends Alice 1 BTC in exchange for a car, and how the transaction transpires over 4 steps:

 - Step 1: Spending